 4. Entry and Exit Requirements

 Bermuda has strict but straightforward entry requirements for foreign visitors.
-You need to have a valid passport and an approved Travel Authorization (TA), which can be applied for up to 30 days in advance.
+You need to have a valid passport, and here are the most updated requirements.

 5. Language, Currency & Electricity